Yitzhakpro/Agency-Chat/README.md

 # Development
 **⚠️To fire up the application you will need to have redis & postgres running**

+**You can view the env variables that can be used in the backend in: `apps/agency-chat-backend/src/config`**

+**You can view the env variables that can be used in the frontend in: `apps/agency-chat-frontend/src/config/config.ts`**

 clone the project:
 ```bash
 $ git clone https://github.com/Yitzhakpro/Agency-Chat.git